justinethier/cyclone/docs/Garbage-Collector-Lazy-Sweeping.md

 The current set of colors is insufficient for lazy sweeping because parts of the heap may not be swept during a collection cycle.
 Thus an object that is really garbage could accidentally be assigned the black color.

 For example, suppose a heap page consists entirely of white objects after a GC is finished.
 All of the objects are garbage and would be freed if the page is swept.
-However if this page is never swept before the next collection, the collector will swap the values of white/black and during the subsequent cycle all of the objects will appear as if they have the black color.
-Thus a sweep during this GC cycle would not be able to free any of the objects!
+However if this page is not swept before the next collection starts, the collector will swap the values of white/black and during the subsequent cycle all of the objects will appear as if they have the black color.
+Thus a sweep during this most recent GC cycle would not be able to free any of the objects!

 The solution is to add a new color (purple) to indicate garbage objects on the heap.
 Garbage can then be swept while the collector is busy doing other work such as mark/trace.
 In order to account for multiple generations of objects the object colors are incremented each cycle instead of being swapped.
 For example, the collector starts in the following state: